YasirGaji/uptime-monitoring/README.md

   1. How to curl files in a nodejs project
   2. The http server module
   3. The call URL function
+  4. I learned and setup how to pass and monitor request paths
+  5. How to get http method and query strings from a request
+  6. How to configure routing requests using the StringDecoder

 ## Errors  I Faced